 Buildbot no longer supports Python 2.7 on the Buildbot master.

-This chapter defines some of the basic concepts that the Buildbot uses.
-You’ll need to understand how the Buildbot sees the world to configure it properly.
+This chapter defines some of the basic concepts that Buildbot uses.
+You’ll need to understand how Buildbot sees the world to configure it properly.

-A revision is an identifier used by most version control systems to uniquely specify a particular version of the source code.
-Sometimes in order to do that a revision may make sense only if used in combination with a branch.
+A revision is an textual identifier used by most version control systems to uniquely specify a particular version of the source code in a particular codebase.

 Change comprises the following information:

-the developer that is responsible for the change
+the developer who is responsible for the change

 the list of files that the change added, removed or modified

 the message of the commit